Doctoral Researchers

 Helena McAlister

-A reimagining of te reo Māori language acquisition: Strengthening the connections between people and language, language and context
+Thesis: A reimagining of te reo Māori language acquisition: Strengthening the connections between people and language, language and context

 Helena McAlister (Ngāti Tūwharetoa, Ngāti Awa, Ngāi Tai, Ngāti Hāmoa) is a doctoral candidate.
 She currently resides in Christchurch and currently works full-time as a Primary Tutor for the New Zealand Graduate School of Education.
 Helena’s background in teaching spans across English-medium and Māori-medium school settings.
 Her research interests include acquisition and use of te reo Māori in Primary Māori-medium and English-medium classrooms and exploration into the potential impact that teachers’ personal narratives have on teaching of te reo Māori in the classroom.